 See the declaration here.

-We started the Rights of Mother Earth signature campaign in 2011 to “be the voice for Mother Earth” at the Earth Summit Rio+20, since then we have delivered two intermediary accounts of signatures to the UN Secretary General Mr. Ban Ki-moon; first over 117,000 at the Earth Summit Rio+20 in 2012, second almost 828 000 at the Climate Conference in Paris in 2015.
-Currently we have 850,706 signatures.
+We started the Rights of Mother Earth signature campaign in 2011 to “be the voice for Mother Earth” at the Earth Summit Rio+20.
+Since then we have delivered two intermediary accounts of signatures to the former UN Secretary General Mr. Ban Ki-moon; first over 117,000 at the Earth Summit Rio+20 in 2012 and the second account at the UN Climate Conference in Paris, the COP21, 2015.
+Currently we have a total amount of 141, 528 from previous online petition sites and signatures collected on paper, as well as drawings from children.
+This amount - plus over 160,000 signatures from our current online petition on Care2. (date of writing 29 April 2020) .

 Why a Second Declaration?